heysokam/minim/doc/todo/0_basic.md

 ## Functions
 ### Arguments
 - [ ] `{.restrict.}`
+- [ ] ...args version of varargs (@note parsing ... alone breaks the syntax. needs to be ...args or some alternative)
 ### Properties
 - [ ] pure functions
   - [ ] `__attribute__ ((const))` and `__attribute__ ((pure))`